vsRushy/Research-Input_Combos/docs/index.md

 #### 3.1.
 Input storage

 We need to save every input event whenever the user presses a key or button.
 Hence, we follow the user inputs by **input tracking**.

+In a list, we store the user inputs.
+It works as a buffer.
+It has no limit, but it could be a potential future implementation.
+But remember that we also need to store the predefined combos and its input events!
+The combos and its input events that form a combo are stored in a vector.

+The development team need to define the combos in a .xml file, following an existing structure.

+The key here is to check if the array of the input events that are stored in every combo exists in the same order in the buffer.

+For instance:

 #### 3.2.
 Memory management